alejandroo1011/Devops-Challenge/README.md

 Create a Github workflow to allow installing helm chart from Challenge #1 using module from Challenge #2, into an AKS cluster (considering a preexisCng resource group and cluster name).
-How do we evaluate the test?
-1. How clear your code is.
-2. How clear your explanaCon is.
-3. Easiness to run the code.